Julian52575/Roblox-Studio-Tutorial/README.md

 ## Why follow this tutorial ?

 There are many Roblox tutorial and developers out there but not many have extensive programming experience like I have.
-My experiences in Python, C, C++, Haskell, game engine development, networking, neural network and more shaped the way I approach programming unlike many.
+My experiences in Python, C, C++, Haskell, game engine development, networking, neural network, devops, sysadmin and more shaped the way I approach programming unlike many.
 I hope to introduce good pratices and OOP concepts in this tutorial.
 I'll even teach and explain to you how and why I organize my Roblox project.